Luckybuyu/Test_document/en/source/cubecell/lorawan/connect_to_gateway.md

 ```

-## Connect to TTN
+## Connect to TTN/TTS

-Before that, make sure there is a LoRa Gateway active in your TTN's account.
+Before that, make sure there is a LoRa Gateway active in your [TTN](https://console.thethingsnetwork.org/)/[TTS](https://lora.heltec.org/console) account.

 ### Register a device

-Register a new device in TTN’s “Applications” page.
+Register a new device in TTN or TTS “Applications” page.
 Select the corresponding Brand, Model, Hardware Version, Firmware Version, Region.

 ![](img/connect_to_server/16.png)